-Students must fulfill the requirements provided for in the University of Aizu Regulation Concerning Early Graduation.

-- (3) The Dean of Students will make a decision as to whether to accept or reject applications made in accordance with the provisions of the previous item after deliberation by the AAC and the GSAAC.. - (4) Students certified for Type B in Item (2) above shall be eligible to take the examination for admission to the Master's Program of the University of Aizu Graduate School of Computer Science and Engineering. - 3.3 Development of Candidates - (1) In order to start development of candidates for the Integrated Undergraduate-Master's Program early, students who have earned at least 40 academic credits that are included in the graduation requirements with a GPA of 3.5 or higher at the end of their first year of the undergraduate school shall be officially recognized as candidates for the Integrated Undergraduate-Master's Program (hereinafter referred to as "CANDIDATES"). - (2) Those wishing to be recognized as CANDIDATES must fulfill the requirements provided for in Item (1) above, fill out the Application for the UoA Integrated Undergraduate-Master's Program Candidate (Form No.3) with all the necessary information and submit it to the Dean of Students. - (3) The Dean of Students will make a decision as to whether to accept or reject applications made in accordance with the provisions of the previous item after deliberation by the AAC - (4) Those recognized as CANDIDATES in Item (1) above are eligible to receive the supportive measures listed below during the period from the recognition until the end of the first semester of their third year of the undergraduate school. - a.
-Early assignment to a GT supervisor - b.
-Registration for courses offered for upperclassmen. - c.
-No restrictions on the maximum number of credits that can be registered for. - (5) Those recognized as CANDIDATES in Item (1) above who are wishing to be certified for Type A or Type B must follow the procedures provided for in Article 3, Item 1 or in Article 3, Item 2 respectively.
+Students must fulfill the requirements provided for in Article 3 of the University of Aizu Regulation Concerning Early Graduation. - (3) The Dean of Students will decide whether to accept or reject applications made in accordance with the previous item after deliberation by the AAC and the GSAAC. - (4) Students certified for Type B in Item (2) above shall be eligible to take the examination for admission to the Master's Program of the University of Aizu Graduate School of Computer Science and Engineering. - 3.3 Candidates for the Integrated Undergraduate-Master's Program - (1) In order to start development of candidates for the Integrated Undergraduate-Master's Program early, students who have fulfilled all the requirements described below at the end of their first year of the undergraduate school can be officially certified as candidates for the Integrated Undergraduate-Master's Program (hereinafter referred to as "CANDIDATES"). - a.
+Students who have earned at least 40 academic credits included in the graduation requirements with a GPA of 3.50 or higher - b.
+Students who have scored at least 450 points on a TOEIC Listening & Reading test (excluding TOEIC IP tests administered by any institution other than the University) taken after admission.
+However, this requirement shall not be applicable to students admitted through the entrance examination for the ICT Global All-English Program. - (2) Those wishing to be recognized as CANDIDATES must fill out the Application for the UoA Integrated Undergraduate-Master's Program Candidate (Form No.3) with all the necessary information and submit it to the Dean of Students by the date specified separately. - (3) The Dean of Students will decide whether to accept or reject applications made in accordance with the previous item after deliberation by the AAC. - (4) Students certified as CANDIDATES in Item (1) above who are wishing to be certified for Type A or Type B must follow the procedures provided for in Article 3, Paragraph 1 or in Article 3, Paragraph 2 respectively.